blues/discourse-algolia-etl/README.md

 ### Testing

-The tests were written with the python unittest framework.
-There are two ways to run the tests.
+The tests were written with the python `unittest` framework.
+The easiest way to run them is from the command line.

-The easiest is to install the vscode extension `Python Test Explorer UI` and run the tests from there.

-The other way is to run the tests from the command line:

 ```bash
 ./setup # install dependencies
 python3 -m unittest discover
 ```

+It's also possible to use the VSCode Test Explorer to run the tests.

 #### Tip